thosgood/this-weeks-finds/markdown/51-100/week099.md

 [week48](week48.html).

-Later, Louis Crane adopted this notion as part of his program to reduce quantum gravity to n-category theory:
+Later, Louis Crane adopted this notion as part of his program to reduce quantum gravity to $n$-category theory:

 6) Louis Crane: Clock and category: is quantum gravity algebraic?, Jour.
 Math.
 Phys.
 36 (1995), 6180-6193, preprint available as